-How debt impacts your credit report
+How debt impacts your credit score

 The Financial Consumer Agency of Canada (FCAC) website says that your credit report can include both positive information (a good repayment history) and negative information (missing payments, previous bankruptcies, or having a debt go to collections), all which impact your credit score.
 You get points added to your credit score if you use your credit responsibly and lose points if you have trouble managing your credit.

 For example, once a payment is overdue on a debt, it may be reported to the credit reporting agency.
 If a debt has gone to collections, it may also be reported to the credit reporting agency and added to your credit report.